Second Crusade: French route

 The French met the remnants of Conrad's army at Lopadion, and Conrad joined Louis's force.
 They followed Otto of Freising's route, moving closer to the Mediterranean coast, and arrived at Ephesus in December, where they learned that the Turks were preparing to attack them.
 Manuel also sent ambassadors complaining about the pillaging and plundering that Louis had done along the way, and there was no guarantee that the Byzantines would assist them against the Turks.
 Meanwhile, Conrad fell sick and returned to Constantinople, where Manuel attended to him personally, and Louis, paying no attention to the warnings of a Turkish attack, marched out from Ephesus with the French and German survivors.
 The Turks were indeed waiting to attack, but in at the Battle of Ephesus on 24 December 1147, the French proved victorious.
 The French fended off another Turkish ambush at the Battle of the Meander in the same month.

 They reached Laodicea on the Lycus early in January 1148, just after Otto of Freising's army had been destroyed in the same area.
 Resuming the march, the vanguard under Amadeus of Savoy became separated from the rest of the army at the Battle of Mount Cadmus, where Louis's troops suffered heavy losses from the Turks (6 January 1148).
 Louis himself, according to Odo of Deuil, climbed a rock and was ignored by the Turks, who did not recognize him.
-The Turks did not bother to attack further and the French marched on to Adalia, continually harassed from afar by the Turks, who had also burned the land to prevent the French from replenishing their food, both for themselves and their horses.
-Louis no longer wanted to continue by land, and it was decided to gather a fleet at Adalia and to sail for Antioch.
+The Turks did not bother to attack further and the French marched on to Attalia, continually harassed from afar by the Turks, who had also burned the land to prevent the French from replenishing their food, both for themselves and their horses.
+Louis no longer wanted to continue by land, and it was decided to gather a fleet at Attalia and to sail for Antioch.
 After being delayed for a month by storms, most of the promised ships did not arrive at all.
 Louis and his associates claimed the ships for themselves, while the rest of the army had to resume the long march to Antioch.
 The army was almost entirely destroyed, either by the Turks or by sickness.